 What is an SI leader?

 SI leaders are students themselves who have taken the class before and earned a high grade in the course.
 Faculty typically recommends the leaders who facilitate the SI sessions.
 SI leaders are prepared to share with students how to effectively study for the course.
-SI leaders attend the same class every day, taking notes and listening closely to the professor.
-The SI coordinating team trains them how to be effective facilitators and SI leaders receive ongoing supervision.
+SI leaders attend the same class every day, take notes and listen closely to the professor.
+SI leaders receive ongoing supervision and are trained to be effective facilitators by the SI Coordinating Team.